Kylie Jenner Asked Travis Scott If Jordyn Woods Had Ever ‘Tried To Hook Up With Him’ After Scandal Per ‘HL’

 Kylie Jenner just doesn’t know who she can trust anymore!

-Last week, Jenner’s world was absolutely shook as she found herself caught smack dab in the middle of a cheating scandal.
+Last week, Jenner’s world was absolutely shaken as she found herself caught smack dab in the middle of a cheating scandal.
 As fans know, Kylie’s BFF, Jordyn Woods, hooked up with her sister Khloe’s boyfriend and baby daddy, Cleveland Cavaliers star Tristan Thompson, at a house party in the Los Angeles area.

 At first, Jenner didn’t believe that Jordyn could stoop so low but after multiple people who were at the party confirmed that Woods and Thompson did, in fact, hook up, Kylie started to believe it and now she’s been on edge.
-A source tells The Hollywood Life shares that Kylie is still trying to wrap her head around things and she’s making sure that Jordyn didn’t try any funny business with her boyfriend, rapper Travis Scott.
+A source tells The Hollywood Life that Kylie is still trying to wrap her head around things and she’s making sure that Jordyn didn’t try any funny business with her boyfriend, rapper Travis Scott.
 Since Woods hooked up with Tristan, Kylie wanted to make sure that that wasn’t the case with Scott, the source shares.

 “Kylie had a heart to heart with Travis and asked him if Jordyn had ever flirted with him, tried to hook up with him, or did anything ever inappropriate.”